Cart

-Have you ever felt a dull pain deep in your shoulder blade when taking a deep breath?
-Or experienced discomfort in your shoulders, elbows, or even wrists after exercise?
+Serratus posterior muscle pain might be the cause if you've ever felt a dull ache deep in your shoulder blade when taking a deep breath.
+It could also be related if you experience discomfort in your shoulders, elbows, or even wrists after exercise.

 The serratus posterior muscles belong to the intermediate layer of back muscles and consist of the serratus posterior superior and serratus posterior inferior.